dathere/datapusher-plus/README.md

     Also, if you get glibc errors when starting qsv, your Linux distro may not have the required version of the GNU C Library (This will be the case when running Ubuntu 18.04 or older).
-    If so, use the `unknown-linux-musl.zip` archive as it is statically linked with the MUSL C Library.
+    If so, use the `qsvdp_glibc-2.31` binary as its linked to an older version of glibc.
+If that still fails, the use the `unknown-linux-musl.zip` archive as it is statically linked with the MUSL C Library.

     If you already have qsv, update it to the latest release by using the --update option.